ans-group/docs.ukfast.co.uk/source/security/bruteforce.md

 - Using our [Threat Vision](https://www.ukfast.co.uk/intrusion-detection-response.html) service

-- For server-level services such as SSH and FTP, we'd recommend locking down the ports in your [firewall](https://docs.ukfast.co.uk/network/firewalls/index.html) so that only you can access them
+- For server-level services such as SSH and FTP, we'd recommend locking down the ports in your [firewall](https://docs.ukfast.co.uk/network/firewalls/index.html) so that only you can access them.
+This removes the attack vector entirely as they can no longer attempt to login.

 - For wordpress or site-level attacks, we'd recommend locking down wp-login [to select IPs](https://wordpress.org/support/article/brute-force-attacks/#limit-access-to-wp-login-php-by-ip), and disabling xmlrpc.php: